torokernel/torokernel/README.md

 [3] Matias Vara.
 Speeding Up the Booting Time of a Toro Appliance.
 FOSDEM 2019.

 [4] Matias Vara.
 Developing and Deploying Microservices with Toro Unikernel.
 Open Source Summit Europe 2019.

+[5] Matias Vara.
+Leveraging Virtio-fs and Virtio-vsocket in Toro Unikernel.
+DevConfCZ 2019.